ShubhamNarandekar/DjangoWebApplication/readme.txt

 Run the commands below after downloading and axtracting the DjangoWebApplication folder:
 ==================================================================================
-pip install virtualenv
+$pip install virtualenv
-virtualenv newenv
+$virtualenv newenv

+$newenv/Scripts/activate (For Windows)
+$newenv/bin/activate (For Linux)

-cd DjangoWebApplication
+$cd DjangoWebApplication

-pip install -r requirements.txt
+$pip install -r requirements.txt

-python manage.py runserver
+$python manage.py runserver
 ==================================================================================
 Running Migrations:
 Not required, as the web application will have sample data in the DB.